OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 * $salesTax = 0.01$ - this represents sales tax at a typical NPC station with maximum skills.
 * $stationTax = 0.04$ - this is an empirical estimation which accounts for replacing market reference prices with actual prices \(see below\).

-Now we're ready to look for arbtrage opportunities.
+Now we're ready to look for arbitrage opportunities.
 The equations we derived above are suitable for checking whether an arbitrage opportunity exists, but do not reflect how we'd typically go about looking for opportunities in data.
 An actual strategy for finding arbitrage opportunities would need to simulate buying source material \(based on order book data\), then simulate refining and selling the refined materials \(also using order book data\).
 We would execute this procedure on every snapshot of a historical day of data, or on the latest snapshot if we are running our strategy live.
 The following pseudo-code describes a basic arbitrage opportunity finder for a day of order book data:

 ```
 for each snapshot S:
-  for each refineable asset r:
+  for each refinable asset r:
     let r_m = minimum refinable volume for r
     while profitable:
       determine whether we can buy r_m units of r